-Steve and I both knew we needed to come to India to overcome some battles in our lives, and when we found Atmavikasa, a one month yoga therapy course in Mysore India, we knew this was where we needed to go even though we didn’t have much yoga experience at all.
+Steve and I both knew we needed to come to India to overcome some battles in our lives.
+When we found Atmavikasa in Mysore, a one month yoga therapy course in India, we knew this was where we needed to go even though we didn’t have much yoga experience at all.

 Believe it or not, but spending four years in Sydney, trying to save every bit of money so we could travel, was ultimately hard work and quite traumatising in itself with the pressure we put on ourselves.

-I’ve been sick with SIBO for three years, a condition I got apparently from food poisoning at a restaurant which causes very bad back pain and severe bloating which makes me look 8 months pregnant pretty much all the time.
+I’ve been sick with SIBO for three years, a condition I got apparently from food poisoning at a restaurant which causes very bad back pain and severe bloating which makes me look 8 months pregnant.
 It’s been emotionally and physically damaging beyond words but I’ve still tried to remain as a positive person.

 I had also read this post which explains how simply breathing can cure SIBO.
 I’ve tried a lot of stuff to get rid of this condition and I’ll keep trying until I’m back to feeling like me again.
 I thought this was the next step to see if by incorporating yoga into my life will help or best yet, make a massive difference.